-To allow for changes in the transmission mechanism coefficients $\Theta{12,h}^{(j)}$ in different monetary policy periods, we estimate eq.
-(38) separately in two sub-samples: the conventional monetary policy period (1995:1-2008:10) and the unconventional period (2008:11-2016:6).
-Note that the second sub-sample starts in November 2008, given that November 25 2008 marked the start of the first large scale asset purchasing program, LSAP-I.
+To allow for changes in the transmission mechanism coefficients $\Theta{12,h}^{(j)}$ in different monetary policy periods, we estimate equation (26) separately in two subsamples: the conventional monetary policy period (1995:1-2008:10) and the unconventional period (2008:11-2016:6).
+Note that the second subsample starts in November 2008, given that November 25, 2008 marked the start of the first large scale asset purchasing program, LSAP-I.

-7.1.1 Empirical Results on the Effects of Conventional Monetary Policy

-Traditional VAR approaches typically identify monetary policy shocks during conventional times as changes in the short-term interest rate that are not caused by an endogenous reaction to the current state of the economy.
-In those approaches, the effects of monetary policy are estimated as the reaction to, say, an exogenous unitary increase in the short-term interest rate.
-Thus, there is one impulse-response, and the effects of monetary policy proportionally depend on the magnitude of the increase (or decrease) in the short-term interest rate.
-The responses to a monetary policy shock in a traditional VAR in the literature typically show that output and inflation decrease after an unexpected monetary policy tightening (e.g. see Stock and Watson, 2001, p.
+7.1.1 Empirical results on the effects of conventional monetary policy Traditional VAR approaches typically identify monetary policy shocks during conventional times as changes in the short-term interest rate that are not caused by an endogenous reaction to the current state of the economy.
+In those approaches, the effects of monetary policy are estimated as the reaction to, say, an exogenous unitary increase in the short-term interest rate.29 Thus, there is one impulse-response, and the effects of monetary policy proportionally depend on the magnitude of the increase (or decrease) in the shortterm interest rate.
+The responses to a monetary policy shock in a traditional VAR in the literature typically show that output and inflation decrease after an unexpected monetary policy tightening (e.g., see Stock and Watson (2001), p.
 107).
 In our framework, instead, the responses of the macroeconomic variables depend on the combination of the shocks, and can, in principle, differ depending on the way the term structure changes beyond just the short-run effect.
 We depict responses for selected episodes in Figure 11, Panels A and B. For each episode, the figures depict the change in the term structure (panel on the right) and the corresponding response of the macroeconomic variable (panel on the left).
-Notice how a similar decrease in the short-run interest rate may result in different output responses by comparing the 11/6/2001 and the 9/29/1998 announcements (depicted in the top two panels in Figure 11, Panel A).
-Both announcements resulted in a decrease in short-term interest rates of similar magnitude $(\Delta \beta{1,t}^d + \Delta \beta{2,t}^d \text{ around } -0.2 \text{ from Table 1})$ ; yet, the former resulted in a short-run decrease in output while output increased in the latter.
-The reason is the very different behavior of $\Delta \beta{2,t}^d$ and $\Delta \beta{3,t}^d$ : in the former, one decreased and the other increased, while
+Notice how a similar decrease in the short-run interest rate may result in different output responses by comparing the November 6, 2001, and the September 29, 1998, announcements (depicted in the top two panels in Figure 11, Panel A).
+Both announcements resulted in a decrease in short-term interest rates of similar magnitude $(\Delta \beta{1,t}^d + \Delta \beta{2,t}^d)$ around -0.2 from Table 1); yet, the former resulted in a short-run decrease in output while output increased in the latter.
+The reason is the very different behavior of $\Delta\beta{2,t}^d$ and $\Delta\beta{3,t}^d$: in the former, one decreased and the other increased, while in the latter both increased.
+Their opposite behavior resulted in a proportionally larger decrease in long-term interest rates in the latter episode.
+A similar result holds for the response of inflation in these episodes: inflation decreases in the former and increases in the latter.